 What’s the point then?
 I don’t want to go to GameStop or wait for Amazon to deliver a hard copy of a game.
 I want to play at the stroke of midnight on launch day after pre-downloading the new game days prior.
 I’d also rather give my money directly to Sony and cut out the mega-corporate middle man.

-Another major issue in the storage space.
-Sony has confirmed that both the PS5 and PS5 Digital Edition will have 825 TB of storage.
+Another major issue is the storage space.
+Both the PS5 and PS5 Digital Edition have 825 TB of storage.
 Game file sizes don’t seem to be shrinking anytime soon, so that limited amount of storage space is worrying.
 As such, I don’t want to solely rely on getting digital games for my PS5.
-Ultimately, I’d rather just pay $100 more and have the most whole version of my next-gen console rather than save a bit of money now and regret the decision later.
+Ultimately, I’d rather just pay $100 more and have the most whole version of my next-gen console rather than save a bit of money now and regret the decision later.”